braydenday/Professional-README-Generator/newREADME/README.md

 This project is covered through the MIT license.

 ## Contributing
-braydenday99@gmail.com
+braydenday@github

 ## Tests
-yes, it will throw an 'error' if readme is not able to generate
+yes, it will throw error if its not able to generate a new readme

 ## Questions
-reach out to me directly <br>
+reach out to me directly<br>
 <br>
 Reach me on GitHub: [braydenday](https://github.com/braydenday)<br>
 <br>